-The construction of infrastructure should avoid high-risk and sensitive areas such as floodways, floodplains, coastal dunes, and areas downstream of dams, levees, and floodwalls.
+Infrastructure construction should avoid high-risk and sensitive areas such as floodways, floodplains, coastal dunes, and areas downstream of dams, levees, and floodwalls.
 New buildings should be prohibited within the regulatory floodplain.

 Compensatory Storage Requirement in 0.2 percent ACE Floodplain